 MISSION: IMPOSSIBLE ROGUE NATION

 With each of the films, Cruise seems to like taking a chance on unknowns in the directors seat.
 In particular, he allowed J.J.
 Abrams, previously only a tv producer, to make his directorial debut with Mission: Impossible III and then gave Brad Bird, previously only an animation director, a chance with Ghost Protocol.
 In this case, he hands the reins over to Christopher McQuarrie.
-McQuarrie is better known as a screenwriter and had previously written other Cruise scripts such as Valkyrie (2008) and Edge of Tomorrow (2014) and has done script work for Bryan Singer with The Usual Suspects (1995), Valkyrie and Jack the Giant Slayer (2013).
+McQuarrie is better known as a screenwriter and had previously written other Cruise scripts such as Valkyrie (2008), Edge of Tomorrow (2014) and The Mummy (2017) and has done script work for Bryan Singer with The Usual Suspects (1995), Valkyrie and Jack the Giant Slayer (2013).
 McQuarrie made his debut as director with The Way of the Gun (2000) and then made the quite reasonable if box-office underperforming Cruise vehicle Jack Reacher (2012).

 For me (and I think most people), Mission: Impossible III was the point where the Mission: Impossible films started to move out of the entertaining into superbly polished action and stunt vehicles.
 McQuarrie takes the formula that has served the series since MI:III.
 The film is driven by a series of spectacular set-pieces the opening scene with Tom Cruise clinging to the door of a plane as it takes off; the fights around the backstage of the Vienna Opera; a high-speed vehicle and motorcycle chase around parts of Morocco; and especially the big dramatic set-piece where Cruise must make a dive into the interior of a turbine.
 The minus side is that we get a well polished Mission: Impossible film but also one that feels like it remains in the shadow of but never eclipses the preceding entries.
 There is never anything among the action scenes that are as spectacular as the images of Cruise hanging on the side of the Burj Khalifa or the break-in to The Kremlin in Ghost Protocol; the motorcycle stunts or the freefall rock climb in MI:II; the raid on the convoy and fulcrum swing in MI:III.
 The sequences here are slick but all, with the exception of the jump into the turbine, disappear into the slickly forgettable.
 Brad Bird went to town on the improbably over-the-top and outrightly science-fictional gadgetry in Ghost Protocol, which made the film the fun it was, but Christopher McQuarrie had dialled back on this to the extent that Rogue Nation must sit as a marginal genre entry.
 (I did however like Simon Peggs opera program that handily converts into laptop replete with granulated graphics).
 It is not that Rogue Nation is not enjoyable; it is just that Ghost Protocol made it a hard act for anybody to follow.
 I think Rogue Nation would have worked superbly if it came after MI:II and before MI:III but coming now feels a backstep.